-You’ll find soil for seeding, potting, transplanting, containers, as well as for various types of plants.
-Moreover, you’ll come across soil and soilless blends, soil products with fertilizer and without it.
+You’ll find soil for seeding, potting, transplanting, and containers, as well as for various types of plants.
+Moreover, you’ll come across soil and soilless blends, soil products with fertilizer, and without it.

 But which one of these would be best to grow kratom?

 Most likely, none of those.
 Most commercially bought soil is not optimal for kratom.
-It encourages mold and fungus growth that can be detrimental for tender kratom plants.
+It encourages mold and fungus growth that can be detrimental to tender kratom plants.